-In the fourth quarter of 2016, the Company recorded net income of \$5.8 million on construction revenue of \$430.7 million compared with net income of \$11.6 million and \$413.4 million of construction revenue recorded in the fourth quarter of 2015.
-Fourth quarter construction revenue of \$430.7 million in 2016 was \$17.3 million or 4.2% higher than the \$413.4 million recorded a year ago.
-The increase in construction revenues is largely due to the execution of the Company's significant commercial and institutional work program, including many PPP and alternative finance projects.
-As expected, the Company's industrial revenues declined relative to those recorded in 2015, primarily owing to a reduced work program resulting from the successful completion of several large scale projects during the year and the general state of the market in a low commodity price environment.
+In the first quarter of 2017, the Company recorded a net loss of \$1.1 million on construction revenue of \$309.8 million compared with net income of \$9.3 million and \$338.3 million of construction revenue recorded in the first quarter of 2016.
+First quarter construction revenue of \$309.8 million in 2017 was \$28.5 million or 8.4% lower than the \$338.3 million recorded a year ago.
+As expected, the Company's industrial revenues declined relative to those recorded in 2016, primarily owing to a reduced work program resulting from the successful completion of several large scale projects during the remainder of 2016 and the general state of the market in a low commodity price environment.
+The Company continues to successfully execute on its significant commercial and institutional work program, including many PPP and alternative finance projects.